The Sugar Beet Harvest

 Long hours can take a toll on your body.

 If you’re uncomfortable with working around heavy machinery, the Sugar Beet Harvest probably isn’t the right job for you!
-Large trucks, conveyers, and other heavy machinery are used around the clock.
+Large trucks, conveyers, and other heavy machinery are used around the clock and are essential to getting the bets harvested in the short amount of time the harvest runs.

 Working the Sugar Beet Harvest is a strenuous workamping job that will require some preparation prior to your arrival.